 - Was it a candidate selection issue?

-The best way to avoid the need to terminate church staff is to have a great applicant screening process, good communication processes, clear job expectations and a structured and well managed performance management process.
+The best way to avoid the need to terminate church staff is to have a great applicant screening process, good communication processes, clear job expectations, and a structured and well-managed performance management process.

 Batting a thousand is not likely, but providing the best environment for employee performance is a great first step.

 Learn more tips for managing your church by enrolling in our Fundamentals of Church Administration Course.
 Use coupon code take50off to take $50 off any of our lifetime packages!